 Executive Interviews and Analysis

 Students will complete on-site discovery at various healthcare organizations under a student observation arrangement.
-The program is self-paced over a 12 month period.
+Each course is self-paced over a 6-month period.
 Students will identify a healthcare organization for their discovery site and execute a student observation agreement allowing executive interviews with administrators.
 Interviews will be documented and analyzed to create a SWOT report and strategic tactics.

 HSA-5410: MHSA Master’s Thesis Project